 Propagation depth defines how deep into the hierarchy of resources the defined actions given in the same rule are applicable.
 This parameter is available only at the rule level, meaning the depth specific in this parameter is applicable for all the resources in the given rule.

-It supports 3 values:
+It supports three values:

-- All children or -1: the resource and all its descendants are included in the eligible resources.
+• All children or -1: the resource and all its descendants are included in the eligible resources.
 Use this if you want to grant access to defined subsections of your environment dynamically.

-- Only selected or 0: only the resource mentioned is included in the effective list of resources.
+• Only selected or 0: only the resource mentioned is included in the effective list of resources.
 Its descendants are excluded.
 This is used to restrict access to a specific selection of resources only.

-- Direct children or 1: the resource and its direct descendants (only) are included in the effective list of resources.
+• Direct children or 1: the resource and its direct descendants (only) are included in the effective list of resources.

 To illustrate it further, consider a plant building, its floors, rooms, and machines in those rooms are modelled in asset hierarchy.

-2nd-floor | -1 | - 2nd-floor asset - All room assets on 2nd floor - All machine assets in all rooms on 2nd floor |
+- All machine assets in all rooms on 2nd floor

-2nd-floor | 1 | - 2nd-floor asset - All room assets on 2nd floor |
+- All room assets on 2nd floor

 Best Practice